AyushUprety/Bank-Transaction-Analysis/README.md

 ### Acknowledgement

-I am thankful to @lpetrocelli for real Czech bank's data shared at https://data.world/lpetrocelli/czech-financial-dataset-real-anonymized-transactions and to TSilveira for data visualization examples: https://www.kaggle.com/tsilveira/applying-heatmaps-for-categorical-data-analysis
+I want to express my gratitude to @lpetrocelli for providing the real Czech bank data available at [data.world](https://data.world/lpetrocelli/czech-financial-dataset-real-anonymized-transactions), and to TSilveira for the valuable data visualization examples shared on [Kaggle](https://www.kaggle.com/tsilveira/applying-heatmaps-for-categorical-data-analysis).

 ### License
 Code released under the MIT License.